 The favorable development of prior accident years net claims and claim expenses within the Company's Property segment in 2015 of \$93.8 million was comprised of \$34.3 million and \$58.0 million related to large and small catastrophe events, respectively.
 Included in the favorable development of prior accident years net claims and claim expenses related to large catastrophe events was \$12.5 million related to Storm Sandy and \$10.2 million related to the April and May 2011 U.S. Tornadoes, each principally the result of changes in the Company's estimated ultimate loss for each respective event.
 In addition, the Company experienced \$69.3 million of favorable development related to a number of other large and small catastrophe events related to lines of business where the Company principally estimates net claims and claim expenses using traditional actuarial methods.
-Net favorable development of prior accident years net claims and claim expenses related to the 2011 New Zealand Earthquake, the 2011 Thailand Floods and the 2011 Tohoku Earthquake and Tsunami (collectively the "2011 International Events") was \$1.4 million and included reductions in reported losses on the 2011 New Zealand Earthquake, with each respective movement principally driven by the same counterparties re-allocating losses between the 2011 International Events.
+Net favorable development of prior accident years net claims and claim expenses related to the 2011 New Zealand Earthquake, the 2011 Thailand Floods and the 2011 Tohoku Earthquake and Tsunami (collectively the "2011 International Events") was \$1.4 million and included reductions in reported losses on the 2011 Thailand Floods and Tohoku Earthquake and Tsunami, offset by a net increase in reported losses on the 2011 New Zealand Earthquake, with each respective movement principally driven by the same counterparties re-allocating losses between the 2011 International Events.

 The favorable development of prior accident years net claims and claim expenses within the Company's Property segment in 2014 of \$87.3 million was comprised of \$58.0 million and \$29.2 million related to large and small catastrophe events, respectively.
 Included in the favorable development of prior accident years net claims and claim expenses related to large catastrophe events was \$24.2 million, \$14.3 million and \$11.8 million related to Storm Sandy, the 2011 April and May U.S. Tornadoes and the 2011 Thailand Floods, partially offset by adverse development of \$24.7 million related to the 2010 New Zealand Earthquake, each principally the result of changes in estimated ultimate losses for each respective event.
-Included in the favorable development of prior accident years net claims and claim expenses related to small catastrophe events was \$8.5 million and \$6.7 million related to the 2013 European Floods and a 2013 U.S. wind and thunderstorm event, respectively, partially offset by adverse development of \$13.4 million related to certain 2012 U.S. wind and thunderstorm events, each principally the result of changes in estimated of the 2013 European Floods and a 2013 U.S. wind and thunderstorm events, each principally the result of changes in estimated to certain 2012 U.S. wind and thunderstorm events, each principally the result of changes in estimated losses for each respective event.
+Included in the favorable development of prior accident years net claims and claim expenses related to small catastrophe events was \$8.5 million and \$6.7 million related to the 2013 European Floods and a 2013 U.S. wind and thunderstorm event, respectively, partially offset by adverse development of \$13.4 million related to certain 2012 U.S. wind and thunderstorm events, each principally the result of changes in estimated ultimate losses for each respective event.
 In addition, the Company's Property segment experienced \$51.4 million of favorable development related to a number of other large and small catastrophe events.